ArifulIslamSonnet/Basic-sublime-Text-3-configure/README.md

 - [Search Word​Press Codex](https://github.com/welovewordpress/SublimeWordPressCodex "Search Word​Press Codex")
 - [Word​Press Developer Resources](https://packagecontrol.io/packages/WordPress%20Developer%20Resources "Word​Press Developer Resources")

+For some case, We need to debug our Javascript code.
+It's painful to find error on large javascript code.
+This is why I normally use SublimeLinter-jshint.

+Now get started to install Jshint .
+You must installed `NodeJs` in order to use `sublimeLinter` and `sublimelinter-jslint` .
+After installed NodeJS run this code in commandline.
+`npm install -g jshint`
+Linux user need to use `sudo`.

+Now open sublime text and search and install these (`sublimeLinter` and `sublimelinter-jslint`) package using sublime text  package manager.

+Now open javascript file into sublime text 3 and check it's working.
+If you write any error , it will fire a error notice.

 ## Ovverright Some default Settings.
 Go to `Preference -> Settings-User` and paste this configuration.